brickfrog/justin.vc/content/elfeed.md

     -  <http://boston.conman.org/bostondiaries>.

         A blog I found while reading about the gemini protocol.
-Seems a bit catankerous but I dig the vibe.
+Seems a bit cantankerous but I dig the vibe.

     <!--list-separator-->